Element84/filmdrop-ui/README.md

   image to composite.
 - `colormap_name`: the colormap to use for mapping values (typically used for single band)
 - `rescale`: the rescale range to apply prior to color mapping (typically used for single band)
+- `nodata`: the nodata value to use, if not in image metadata

 ### Mosaic Tiling Configuration